ArnoldDP/OStim-Community-Modlist/README.md

  ### Bugs and Installation Failures

- * **Low FPS In Whiterun** This isn't really a bug, just a side effect of the exterior mods and the density of the grass.
+ * **Low FPS In Whiterun:** This isn't really a bug, just a side effect of the exterior mods and the density of the grass.
 It's potentially the heaviest area in the game.

- * **weird road thing in southwoods district** Working on it.
+ * **weird road thing in southwoods district:** Working on it.

+ * **Random Tree Billboard in x place:** Working on it

+ * **Crashing in Eastmarch when opening the map:** Working on it

  This list only really gets updated whenever any of the major mods it uses do, so small bugs may survive for a while.
-If you find any major/gamebreaking bugs, please report them to me on discord @Arnold#1526
+If you find any major/gamebreaking bugs, please report them to me on discord @arnoldp

 If for any reason the Wabbajack installation fails, please DM me